yvsandeep/MLOps-MLFlow-Streamlit-K8s/README.md

 - **Step 1:** Deploy a Machine Learning model from a Jupyter notebook to an MLFlow Server, which tracks multiple experiments.
 - **Step 2:** Select and deploy a specific experiment to production using MLFlow Server Models.
 - **Step 3:** Access the deployed model via a Streamlit Frontend, deployed on the Kubernetes Cluster.
-- **Step 4:** Monitor cluster metrics using Grafana and Prometheus, including memory usage, CPU usage, filesystem usage, number of pods, and I/O bytes transferred【13†source】.
+- **Step 4:** Monitor cluster metrics using Grafana and Prometheus, including memory usage, CPU usage, filesystem usage, number of pods, and I/O bytes transferred.

 ## Demo Setup